jewarner57/DiscordActivityMonitor/readme.md

         * all-time
       * Example date range:
         * "Monday, March 14 16:00:00 2022 to Monday, March 14 19:00:00 2022"
-        * Time elements are parsed by the javascript date builtin.
+        * Date ranges are parsed by the javascript date builtin.
 It can figure out most common date formats.
 It's best to provide it with a year in all cases.

 * Example graphs with date range:
   <br>